TendaiPhikiso/Amazon_web_Scraping_Visualisation/README.md

 While this dashboard provides valuable insights, there are some limitations and considerations to keep in mind:

 1. Sample Size: The dataset includes 233 books, which is substantial but still a relatively small sample.
 A larger dataset may reveal different trends and provide stronger conclusions.
 2. Data Availability: One of the key limitations is the lack of complete data for Kindle editions.
+All Kindle edition books were out of stock at the time of scraping, which meant that their selling price could not be calculated, as out-of-stock books did not have a selling price attribute available during the data collection.
+Additionally, because Kindle editions are digital formats, they did not include print length as a variable during the scraping phase, which excluded them from the analysis of the correlation coefficient between print length and review count